 Therefore, they either have to make visa runs, apply for a business visa, or secure a long-term visa through other means.
 In most instances, such situations can prove cumbersome and daunting over the long haul.
 This can easily fatigue even the most adventurous person.

 Dating and Romance

 When someone chooses not to live a traditional lifestyle, they are often misunderstood by society.
-While being non-traditional is more fashionable than ever before it is still taboo to break away from some societal norms.
-Living as digital nomad is one of them.
+While being non-traditional is more fashionable than ever before, it is still taboo to break away from some societal norms.
+Living as a digital nomad is one of them.

 The Best Pathway